cscart/docs/en/addons/gift_registry/index.rst

         :alt: Gift registry.
 New event in customer area
         :width: 450px

+    If the add-on setting "Allow users to set custom access keys to their private events" is enabled, the user will have to set the access code to their event himself during creating a private event.
+If the setting is disabled - the code will be generated automatically.

+    .. fancybox:: img/gift_registry_new_event_customer_access_code.png
+        :alt: Gift registry.
+New event in customer area
+        :width: 450px

     Also, when creating a new event, the user can create a list of invitees.
 After an event is created, the user will be able to send e-mail notifications to all the invitees.

     At this step the process of creating a new event is not completed.
 Besides general information it is necessary to add new products for the event.
 You can read more about it in the `Editing the existing event`_ section below.